Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness: Local and Global Spatial Robustness

 \subsection{Local Spatial Robustness: Flow-based Attacks}

-The most representative Flow-based Attack is Spatial Transformed Attack~\cite{xiao2018spatially}, in which a differentiable flow vector $w_F=(\Delta \mu, \Delta v)$ is defined in the 2D coordinates $(\mu, v)$ to craft adversarial spatial transformation.
-The vanilla targeted Flow-based attack~\cite{xiao2018spatially} follows the optimization manner ($\kappa=0$):
+The most representative Flow-based Attack is the Spatial Transformed Attack~\cite{xiao2018spatially}, wherein a differentiable flow vector $w_F=(\Delta \mu, \Delta v)$ is introduced in the 2D coordinates $(\mu, v)$ to craft adversarial spatial transformation.
+The vanilla-targeted Flow-based attack~\cite{xiao2018spatially} follows the optimization manner ($\kappa=0$):